Legal

 At the organisational level, we limit access to personal data to staff who genuinely need it to operate and support the platform.
 We maintain internal procedures for identifying, responding to and (where legally required) reporting suspected data security incidents.
 Where a breach is likely to result in a risk to your rights and freedoms, we will notify the ICO within 72 hours and will inform affected individuals without undue delay.

 No system can guarantee complete security.
-If you have concerns about the security of your account, please contact us at [email protected] and we will respond promptly.
+If you have concerns about the security of your account or wish to report a vulnerability, please contact us at [email protected] and we will respond promptly.

 How to complain

-If you have any concerns about how we handle your personal data, please contact us in the first instance — we would rather resolve the issue directly and will do our best to do so.
+If you have any concerns about how we handle your personal data, please contact us in the first instance we would rather resolve the issue directly and will do our best to do so.
+We will acknowledge your complaint within five working days and aim to resolve it within 30 days.

-You also have the right to complain to the Information Commissioner’s Office (ICO), the UK’s data protection regulator.
+You also have the right to complain to the Information Commissioner’s Office (ICO), the UK’s data protection regulator, at any time you do not need to have complained to us first.
 We are registered with the ICO under registration number ZC012206.
 The ICO can be contacted online at ico.org.uk/make-a-complaint or by telephone on 0303 123 1113.

 Changes to this privacy policy

 We update this policy as the platform evolves and as the law changes.
-When we make material changes — for example, where we begin processing personal data in a new way or engage a new category of third-party provider — we will publish the updated policy on this page and, where it significantly affects your rights, notify you by email or via a notice on the platform.
+When we make material changes for example, where we begin processing personal data in a new way or engage a new category of third-party provider we will publish the updated policy on this page and, where it significantly affects your rights, notify you by email or via a notice on the platform.
 The version date at the top of this page tells you when the policy was last revised.
+If you would like a copy of a previous version, please contact us.

 We are monitoring the implementation of the Data (Use and Access) Act 2025, which received Royal Assent in June 2025 and will progressively amend aspects of UK data protection law.
 We will update this policy as those changes take effect.